JuliaLang/julia/doc/src/manual/performance-tips.md

 ## Avoid global variables

 A global variable might have its value, and therefore possibly its type, changed at any point.
 This makes it difficult for the compiler to optimize code using global variables.
-Variables should be local,change or passed as arguments to functions, whenever possible.
+Variables should be local, or passed as arguments to functions, whenever possible.